-To that end, Gonzaga's rigorous, interdisciplinary doctoral program in leadership studies — which has produced over 600 nationally recognized graduates from countries as far-flung as Afghanistan and Zimbabwe and as near and dear as Spokane and Seattle — is organized around three central principles:
+To that end, Gonzaga's rigorous, transdisciplinary Doctoral Program in Leadership Studies — which has produced over 600 nationally recognized graduates from countries as far as Afghanistan and Zimbabwe and as near as Spokane and Seattle — is organized around three central principles:

 - We believe that to be a strong leader, you have to recognize your own humanity and that of the people surrounding you, and strive to understand and create productive, meaningful relationships.

-- We also explore how these relationships exist and interact and compound within organizations, and how you can apply qualities like forgiveness and mercy and justice to create shared visions that turn everyone in an organization into a leader.
+- We also explore how these relationships exist, interact, and compound within organizations, and how you can apply qualities like forgiveness, mercy, and justice to create shared visions that turn everyone in an organization into a leader.

-- And we stress cultural, political, international, and technological understanding as we examine the ways in which global issues touch upon and interact with an organization, so that you can embrace and respond to a diverse, constantly changing world.
+- We stress cultural, political, international, and technological understanding as we examine the ways in which global issues touch upon and interact with an organization, so that you can embrace and respond to a diverse, constantly changing world.

-Just as leaders aren't born, they also aren't always created in a year.
+Just as leaders aren't born, they also aren't created overnight.
 We believe that great leaders are always in the process of becoming leaders — that their potential to serve and motivate unfolds over a lifetime.
-That's why we've structured our program as flexibly as possible, to accommodate you no matter where you are in the process.
-This flexibility includes evening and Saturday classes, individualized distance study, and intensive on-campus summer sessions.
+That's why we've structured our program as flexibly as possible, to accommodate you no matter where you are in the process or in the world.